 These efforts launched the OnRamps Collaborative, a regional effort we lead, to create access to education and vocational opportunities for survivors of trafficking.
 Out of OnRamps grew the new Flourish Academy, a place where survivors from around our region come to acknowledge the obstacles that have weighed them down, and learn a new way forward.

 The Flourish Academy empowers survivors to pursue their healing through the lens of emotional, spiritual, physical, social, intellectual, environmental, and financial health.
-Partnering with the Kinesiology and Integrated Wellness program at PLNU to design the new program, we are excited to offer this first of its kind opportunity for survivors to gain important life skills as they build new futures free from exploitation.
+Partnering with the Kinesiology and Integrative Wellness program at PLNU to design the new program, we are excited to offer this first of its kind opportunity for survivors to gain important life skills as they build new futures free from exploitation.

 Jessica Kim, MSW, the CJR’s Program Director, Educational Pathways, is leading the CJR’s development of the Flourish Academy.